California Rules of Court 2026

 (1) Professional providers must keep a record for each case, including the following:

-(B) Who attended the visit;
+(B) Who attended the visit and exchange;

-(C) Any failure to comply with the terms and conditions of the visitation; and
+(C) Any failure to comply with the terms and conditions of the visitation; and exchange services; and

 (D) Any incidence of abuse as required by law.